“Masters of the Game: Beyond the Nexus to Success and Fulfillment,”Prem Chopra, 2009.From the The Nexus Revealed:

-One cannot act or lead effectively without purpose -– the underlying motivation for action.
-This takes us to the fundamental questions: who are we, the perpetrators of action?
-How does who we are, or who we believe ourselves to be, determine which actions we choose to perform?
+One cannot lead effectively without purpose – the underlying motivation or reason for action.
+This leads to the fundamental question: who are we, the perpetuators of action?
+How does who we are, or who we believe ourselves to be, determine which actions we choose to perform and which we choose not to?
 What determines the actions we allow ourselves to be subjected to by others and by the environment?

-You experience your nexus every moment of your life, in every action, even if you do not recognize it.
-This experience comes in many forms, including actions, values, and desires, and flow, resonance, and spark — resulting in success, satisfaction, and fulfillment.
+You experience your nexus every moment of your life, in every action, even if you do not realize it.
+This experience comes in many forms, including actions, values, and desires, and flow, resonance, and spark, resulting in success, satisfaction, and fulfillment.